History of Paraguay: El Supremo Dictador

-Targeting the Church
+Paraguayan international trade became harshly restricted, ruining exporters of yerba maté and tobacco.
+These measures fell most harshly on the members of the former ruling class of Spanish or Spanish-descended church officials, military officers, merchants, and hacendados (large landowners).
 One of Francia's special targets was the Roman Catholic Church, which had provided an essential support to Spanish rule by spreading the doctrine of the "divine right of kings" and inculcating the native masses with a resigned fatalism about their social status and economic prospects.
 In 1824 Francia banned all religious orders, closed the only seminary, "secularized" monks and priests by forcing them to swear loyalty to the state, abolished the fuero eclesiástico (the privilege of clerical immunity from civil courts), confiscated Church property, and subordinated its finances to state control.

 The common people benefited from the suppression of the traditional elites and from the expansion of the state.
 Francia took land from the elite and the church and leased it to the poor.
 About 875 families received homesteads from the lands of the former seminary.
 The various fines and confiscations levied on the elites helped to reduce taxes for everyone else.
-As a result, Francia's attacks on the elite and his state-socialist policies provoked little popular resistance.
-The state quickly became the nation's largest landowner, eventually operating forty-five animal-breeding farms.
-Run by army personnel, these farms were so successful that surplus animals were given away to the peasants.

-Legacy
+The expansion of state landholding also increased the government's presence in the countryside.
+Officials known as "alcabaleros" collected annual rents throughout the territory, while state-run shops supplied tools for rural labor.
+These measures were reinforced by greater control over movementes and the borders, which further extended state authority.
+The state quickly became the nation's largest landowner, eventually operating fifty animal-breeding farms.

-Francia left the state treasury with at least twice as much money in it as when he took office, including 36,500 pesos of his unspent salary, the equivalent of several years' salary.
+Francia's attacks on the elite and his state-socialist policies provoked little popular resistance.
+He left the state treasury with at least twice as much money in it as when he took office, including 36,500 pesos of his unspent salary, the equivalent of several years' wages.
 His greatest accomplishment — the preservation of Paraguayan independence — was a result of his non-interventionist foreign policy.
-Regarding Argentina as a potential threat to Paraguay, he shifted his foreign policy toward Brazil by quickly recognizing Brazilian independence in 1822.
-This move, however, resulted in no special favors for the Brazilians from Francia, who was also on good, if limited, terms with Juan Manuel Rosas, the Argentine governor.
-Francia prevented civil war and secured his role as dictator when he severed the ties between his internal enemies and their friends in Buenos Aires.
-Despite his isolationist policies, Francia conducted significant trade with both Brazil and Argentina to obtain key foreign goods, particularly armaments.
-Paraguay’s political and economic progress during the years of the Franciata took place because of complete submission to Francia's will.
-El Supremo personally controlled every aspect of Paraguayan public life.
-No decision at the state level, no matter how small, could be made without his approval.
+Regarding Argentina as a greater threat to Paraguay, he shifted his foreign policy toward Brazil, preserving commerce through a land-based route with that country; this relationship with Brazil would eventually turn into an alliance between the two countries before and during the Platine War.